master3395/YOURLS-Upload-and-Shorten/README.md

 - **CyberPanel** - Seamless integration with CyberPanel's file management
 - **AlmaLinux** - Tested and optimized for AlmaLinux 9.6 and 10

+### Theme Compatibility

+This plugin works seamlessly with both default and custom YOURLS themes:

+- **Standard YOURLS Theme** - Full compatibility with the default YOURLS interface
+- **Sleeky2 Theme** - Fully compatible with [Sleeky2](https://sleeky.flynntes.com/) frontend and backend themes
+- **Custom Themes** - Works with most custom YOURLS themes through standard hooks and filters

+The plugin's responsive design ensures a great experience regardless of which theme you're using.

 ## Troubleshooting

 ### Common Issues